jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > performs much better in next quarter’s predicted market.<br> ✅ Amir
 > performs about equally in both markets.<br>

+Great work!
+In the current market, Amir makes sales over $1000 about 97.7% of the time, and about 97.3% of the time in the predicted market, so there’s not much of a difference.
+However, his average sale amount is higher in the predicted market, so the company may want to consider other metrics as well.

 ## The central limit theorem

+Theory.
+Coming soon …

 ## Visualizing sampling distributions